jarohen/chime/README.md

 This is quite a different approach to other scheduling libraries, and therefore I would be very interested to hear your thoughts!

+## Testing your integration with Chime

+Testing time-dependent applications is always more challenging than other non-time-dependent systems.
+Chime makes this easier by allowing you to test the sequence of times independently from the execution of the scheduled job.

+(Although, don't forget to wrap your infinite sequences with `(take x ...)` when debugging!)

 ## Bugs/thoughts/ideas/suggestions/patches etc

 Please feel free to submit these through Github in the usual way!